massenz/filecrypt/README.md

 A full description of the process can be found [here][how-to].

+See also this [blog entry](https://codetrips.com/2016/07/13/filecrypt-openssl-file-encryption/) for more details.

 # configuration

 This uses a YAML file to describe the configuration; by default it assumes it is in